Work Zone Answers You Must Know for Your DMV Test

 Use Your Headlights

-Low beam headlights make it easier for others to see you.
+Low-beam headlights make it easier for others to see you.
 Turn them on.
-In some states it is required by state law, but you should use even if it isn’t the law in your state.
+In some states, the law requires headlight use in work zones, but you should use it even if it isn’t the law in your state.

-At night, you should be prepared to use high beam headlights whenever necessary.
+At night, use high-beam headlights whenever necessary.
 High beams help you see further down the road.
 But be careful not to blind others with your high beams.

 Avoid Unnecessary Lane Changes

 Stay in your lane.
-Change lanes only where pavement markings indicate that it is allowed, and only when traffic conditions permit.
-Solid white lines are used to mark stretches where changing lanes is discouraged and/or prohibited.
+Change lanes only where pavement markings indicate it is allowed and only when traffic conditions permit.
+Solid white lines mark stretches where changing lanes is discouraged or prohibited.

 Flaggers Must Be Obeyed

-At some construction areas, flaggers may be posted to control traffic flow.
-To stop traffic, a flagger extends a fluorescent orange/red flag in a horizontal position into the line of traffic.
-He or she may also use a signal paddle with a stop sign.
-You may proceed at a reduced speed only when directed to do so by the flagger.
+In some construction areas, flaggers may control traffic flow.
+When stopping traffic, the flagger extends a fluorescent orange or red flag in a horizontal position into the line of traffic.
+They may also use a signal paddle with a stop sign.
+You may proceed only when directed by the flagger to do so.
+Proceed slowly and with caution.

-It is a good idea to learn what all the flagger signals mean, even if they won’t show up on your final test.
+Learn what all the flagger signals mean, even if they won’t appear on your final test.
 Can you identify all three?

-Remember, if flagger signals aren’t described in your state’s handbook, they are not on the test.
+Remember, if your state’s handbook doesn’t describe flagger signals, they are not on the test.
 But it is still helpful for your everyday driving if you know them.

 Check Your Knowledge